devalexer/LaptopStore/README.md

   - Individual Product Page: (each product linked from home list).
 Should have 'add to cart' button/link somewhere on page.
   - Shopping Cart: should be able to view Items which have been placed in the cart.
 For this step, this can be generated from a hard-coded model.
 Shopping Cart page should also provide a total dollar amount of all items * quantity in the cart.

-> The overriding goal for this exercise is functionality
-> and code organization.
-Feel free to add any styling that you like, however,
-> no styling at all is also perfectly acceptable.

 ### Part 2 - Functionality

   - Add functionality to add/remove items from the Cart (cart model should no longer be hard coded)